 The scenarios were filmed on location using a 360° camera and turned into an interactive immersive learning experience.
 The solution puts the user at the heart of the action in the role of an experienced postal worker who is supporting a new colleague on her first delivery round.
 They must correctly identify dog-related hazards and make decisions about how to keep themselves and their colleague safe.

-Royal Mail’s dog safety guidance is included in the learning, so by the end of the experience the user is equipped with the knowledge they need to reduce the risk of dog attacks.
+Royal Mail’s dog safety guidance is included in the learning, so by the end of the Royal Mail elearning experience, the user is equipped with the knowledge they need to reduce the risk of dog attacks.